Skip to main content

 Sources:

-• Documentation of any refused treatment, such as a vaccination
+• Documentation of refused treatment, such as a vaccination.

 • Signature of the provider developing the plan; an electronic signature is allowable.